yaskatat/yaskatat.github.io/_pages/about.md

 I am a PhD student in the Department of Economics at [University College London (UCL)](https://www.ucl.ac.uk/economics/ucl-department-economics).

-In the academic year 2025-26, I am visiting Harvard University, Department of Economics.
+In the academic year 2025-26, I was visiting Harvard University, Department of Economics.

 My research interest is in development, urban, labour, and environment economics.